apache/arrow/docs/source/format/StatisticsSchema.rst

        types based on statistics kinds in the keys.
 For example, you need at least ``int64`` and ``float64`` types when you have a ``int64`` distinct count statistic and a ``float64`` average byte width statistic.
-Also see the separate description below for statistics key.
+See the description of each statistic below.

        We don't standardize field names for the dense union because we can access to proper field by type code not name.
 So we can use